microsoftgraph/aspnetcore-webhooks-sample/README.md

 10. Choose **Settings** > **Keys**.
 Enter a description, choose a duration for the key, and then click **Save**.

-   Note that in production apps you should always use certificates as your application secrets, but for this sample we will use a simple shared secret password.
+   >**Important**: Note that in production apps you should always use certificates as your application secrets, but for this sample we will use a simple shared secret password.

-11. **Important**: Copy the key value--this is your app's secret.
+11. Copy the key value--this is your app's secret.
 You won't be able to access this value again after you leave this blade.

 You'll use the application ID and secret to configure the app in Visual Studio.